 Is there a bee hive on Council verges or parks that requires removal?

-To report a bee hive please contact the City’s Depot team on 9236 4351 or by email.
+To report a bee hive please contact the City’s Customer Service Team on 9439 0200 or by email.

 If you are considering keeping poultry on your property, you need to apply for approval from City of Kwinana Environmental Health Services.
 Requirements vary depending on the zone of your land.
 Roosters, turkeys, geese, peacocks or peahens are not permitted on any residential premises.